 February Travel Tips

 There are a few ways to ensure that your late-winter trip is as enjoyable as possible.
-Here are a couple of things we recommend you do before and during your trip.
+Here are a couple of things we especially recommend you do before and during your trip.

 - Take advantage of low-season fares.
-One genuine perk to visiting the French capital in February?
-It's right in the middle of low season, so provided you plan well ahead and book several months in advance, you should be able to get a good deal on flights and trains in February.
+It's right in the middle of the low season, so provided you plan well ahead and book several months in advance, you should be able to get a good deal on flights and trains in February.

 - Make sure certain attractions are open.
 Since tourism is far from its height at this time of year, some attractions and sites close down.
 Always check official websites for low-season hours and opening times to avoid disappointment.